List of sports events affected by the new virus from China - WHIZ News

 Singapore athlete of the year awards on Feb.
 26 postponed.

 International Boxing Association’s European Continental Forum in Assisi, Italy on Feb.
-29 cancelled.
+29 canceled.

 World Chess Federation’s presidential council meeting moved from China to United Arab Emirates on Feb.
 28-29.